1. Basic Usage

 Teleoperating the gripper to joint values other than "Open" or "Close" is not currently supported.

-When you’re finished, click the Stop Motion button or Cancel button to exit teleoperation mode.
+When you're ready, click either the Stop Motion button at the top right, or the Stop and Exit button on the left to exit teleoperation mode.

 Building a new objective

-Now that you have run objectives, know how to Teleop, and know how to save waypoints, you’re ready to begin building objectives.
-You’re going to build a waypoint-based pick and place application using the waypoint you created earlier called Pick right cube
+Now that you have run objectives, know how to teleoperate, and know how to save waypoints, we're ready to begin building a simple objective yourself.
+We’re going to build a simple pick and place application using the waypoint you created earlier called Pick right cube

 .